MathijsTak/AI-Creator/README.md

 ### How to use
 - Open the file named 'GUI.exe'
+-- If the program gives an error, find the settings.json file open it and save it.
 - When the program starts for the first time you need to select the dataset (csv file) you want to use.
 (This has to be one of the datasets given below)
 - To create an AI go to File and select New File
 - Here you can set different parameters for the AI